 “…Marx was the best hated and most calumniated man of his time.
 Governments, both absolutist and republican, deported him from their territories.
 Bourgeois, whether conservative or ultra-democratic, vied with one another in heaping slanders upon him.
 His name will endure through the ages, and so also will his work.” — Friedrich Engels

-The tomb is the most popular place at the Highgate Cemetery in North London.
 Flocks of communists go there as a pilgrimage, and it’s common for people that his work inspired to be buried in its vicinity.
-Close to his tomb is buried people like Claudia Jones that founded the Notting Hill Carnival and Yusuf Dadoo, a South African communist and anti-apartheid activist.
+Close to his tomb are buried people like Claudia Jones, who founded the Notting Hill Carnival, and Yusuf Dadoo, a South African communist and anti-apartheid activist.

 But the tomb has been a target as well.
 It suffered vandalism and suffered two bomb attacks: one in September 1965 and another one in 1970.
 But, nowadays, the tomb is safe in the hands of the Friends of Highgate Cemetery.